Meyer Memorial Trust

 Meyer Memorial Trust looks for specific characteristics in successful applicants, based on their published criteria and values:

-Strong Organizational Alignment:
+Strong Organisational Alignment:

 • Demonstrate strong commitment to equity through statements, goals, actions, and progress

-Community-Centered Approach:
+Community-Centred Approach:

 • Community voice is reflected in project design